 Manuscripts submitted for research and review articles in the respective journal should be divided into the following sections:

 A graphic should be included when possible with each manuscript for use in the Table of Contents (TOC).
 This must be submitted separately as an electronic file (preferred file types are EPS, PDF, TIFF, Microsoft Word, PowerPoint and CDX etc.).
 A graphical abstract, not exceeding 30 words along with the illustration, helps to summarize the contents of the manuscript in a concise pictorial form.
 It is meant as an aid for the rapid viewing of the journals' contents and to help capture the readers’ attention.
 The graphical abstract may feature a key structure, reaction, equation, etc. that the manuscript elucidates upon.
-It will be listed along with the manuscript title, authors’ names and affiliations in the contents page, typeset within an area of 5 cm by 17 cm, but it will not appear in the article PDF file or in print.
+It will be listed along with the manuscript title, authors’ names and affiliations in the contents page, typeset within an area of 5 cm by 17 cm, but it will not appear in the article's PDF file or in print.

-Graphical Abstracts should be submitted as a separate file (must clearly mention graphical abstract within the file) online via Bentham's Content Management System by selecting the option “supplementary material”.
+Graphical Abstracts should be submitted as a separate file (must clearly mention graphical abstract within the file) online via Bentham's Content Management System by selecting the option “Supplementary material”.

 The authors are advised to present and discuss their observations in brief.
-The manuscript style must be uniform throughout the text and 10 pt Times New Roman fonts should be used.
+The manuscript style must be uniform throughout the text and 10 pt Times New Roman font should be used.
 The full term for an abbreviation should precede its first appearance in the text unless it is a standard unit of measurement.
 The reference numbers should be given in square brackets in the text.
 Italics should be used for Binomial names of organisms (Genus and Species), for emphasis and for unfamiliar words or phrases.
 Non-assimilated words from Latin or other languages should also be italicized e.g. in vivo, in vitro, per se, et al. etc.

 Section headings should be numbered sequentially, left aligned and have the first letter capitalized, starting with the introduction.
 Sub-section headings however, should be in lower-case and italicized with their initials capitalized.
 They should be numbered as 1.1, 1.2, etc.